bkarakaya01/iCredible.DistributedFileStorage/README.md

 To extend the project with new chunking strategies or storage providers:
 1. Implement the `IChunkingStrategy` interface for new chunking strategies.
 2. Implement the `IChunkStorageProvider` interface for new storage providers.
-3. Register your implementations in the `Startup.cs` or `Program.cs` file.
+3. Register your implementations in the `DistributedFileStorage.IoC` project.
 4. Ensure your new implementations are covered by unit tests in the `DistributedFileStorage.UnitTests` project.
 5. Run the tests to verify functionality.